Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦1 # Transport Layer/🟩5 @ Transmission Control Protocol (TCP).md

 _Same process for the receiver._

 # TCP Congestion Control
-Congestion happens when too many networks are sending too much data too fast for the **network** to handle. _(This is different from flow control!!)_
+Congestion happens when too many networks are sending too much data too fast for the **network _(not the receiver, but the whole network, like a road system)_** to handle. _(This is different from flow control!!)_
 Because of this, the receiver will drop packets and it will result in a delay.

 ## How to handle congestion